Russian submarine Kursk (K-141): Construction

 K-141 Kursk was a Project 949A class Antey (Aнтей, meaning Antaeus) submarine of the Oscar class, known as the Oscar II by its NATO reporting name, and was the penultimate submarine of the Oscar II class designed and approved in the Soviet Union.
 Construction began in 1990 at the Soviet Navy military shipyards in Severodvinsk, near Arkhangelsk, in the northern Russian SFSR.
 During the construction of K-141, the Soviet Union collapsed; work continued, and she became one of the first naval vessels completed after the collapse.
-In 1993 K-141 was named Kursk after the Battle of Kursk in the 50-year anniversary of this battle.
-K-141 was inherited by Russia and launched in 1994, before being commissioned by the Russian Navy on December 30, as part of the Russian Northern Fleet.
+In 1993 K-141 was named Kursk after the Battle of Kursk, on the 50-year anniversary of this battle.
+K-141 was inherited by Russia and launched in 1994, before being commissioned by the Russian Navy on 30 December, as part of the Russian Northern Fleet.

 Kursk was assigned to the home port of Vidyayevo, Murmansk Oblast.